Houston OSHA Defense Lawyers Protect Your Business

 protected against retaliation and discrimination by the Occupational Safety and Health Act.

-Ask to accompany the officer during the inspection.
+You or your representative should ask to accompany the officer during the

 Here's an important tip: